KevCui/tweet-eraser/README.md

 - Can I erase some old tweets but keep some recent ones?

 Yes, it's possible.
 Change `_MAX_ID` variable in `tweet-eraser.sh`.
-Put a Twitter ID number which is greater than old tweets IDs but less than recent ones IDs.
+Put a tweet ID number which is greater than old tweets IDs but less than recent ones IDs.

 - Can I erase my tweet data on other 3rd-part servers using this script?